Skip to content

 Recommended by: Nichola, Globalmouse Travels

-Don’t miss Slovenia for a winter trip either.
-If you’re looking for the best ski resorts in Europe for families or couples, Slovenia is well worth considering.
-Beautiful resorts like Kranjska Gora boast prices significantly lower than its French and Austrian counterparts.
+Don’t miss Slovenia for a winter trip, either.
+Slovenia is home to some of the best ski resorts in Europe for families, with beautiful resorts like Kranjska Gora boasting prices significantly lower than its French and Austrian counterparts.

 7. Lithuania